IzaKTesterOpr/Kurs-testerski-SDA/README.md

-# In above file "Kurs-testerski-SDA you can find examples of testing Rest API by Postman (e.g. RestFull Broker, Trello)
+# In above file "Kurs-testerski-SDA you can find examples of Rest API testing by Postman (e.g. RestFull Booker, Trello)